manishmz/React-Interview-Preparations/AI.md

 - risk of hallucination outweighs the benefits
 - Real‑time, ultra‑low‑latency systems - GenAI has higher latency
 - When cost is too high

+##### Projects
+###### Resume chatbot
+- Used response cache prompting, for saving a cost.
+Convert user question to embedding then search it in vector databases of user asked questions, if it greater than some threshold return the answer from cache.